Alder Hey Children's Hospital

 This project was a true connection of architecture and engineering to produce a natural and calming environment for the children and their families.

-This project was managed throughout by Martin Daley (Contract Director) and Dan Capper (Sales Manager) who worked closely with Prater to ensure that a feasible solution was created for safe roof access.
+Dan Capper, Business Development Director, worked closely with Prater to ensure that a feasible solution was created for safe roof access.
 In order to provide safe access to the roof, and ensure that the design and aesthetics were pleasing, a variety of methods were used such as guardrails, constant force posts, and Kalzip anchor posts to achieve a successful result.

 The main challenge was accessing the relevant areas of the building to install these systems safely.
 This was put to the abseil access team (managed by Ian Shore) who would be able to use rope access to get into the hard to access places to install the cantilevered walkway.
 Due to the lack of space for a cherry picker and the incline, (as much as 45°) the only way to access the roof is via rope access.